MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 |Read/Write|Product Admin, PSP Admin, Provisioning_API (under the root environment the Entra application is authorized for)|
 |No access|Fraud Manager, Fraud Supervisor, Fraud Analyst, Manual Review Agent, Technical Developer, Customer Service Support, Reporting|
 > [!NOTE]
 > You can use an Entra application with an assigned Provisioning_API role to create, update, or delete non-root environments via an API call.
-To learn how to assign API roles to Entra applications, refer to the [Configure application access](configure-application-access.md) article.
+To learn how to assign API roles to Entra applications, refer to the [Configure Microsoft Entra app access](configure-application-access.md) article.